philber/entra-verifiedid-tour/part-1/README.md

         "api-key": "API key to help protect your callback API" }
   },
-  "presentation": {
   "includeReceipt": false,
   "requestedCredentials": [
     {
       "type": "your credentialType",
       "purpose": "the purpose why the verifier asks for a VC", "acceptedIssuers": [ "did:ion: ...of the Issuer" ] }
-    ]
+  ],
+  "configuration": {
+    "validation": {
+      "allowRevoked": true,
+      "validateLinkedDomain": true
+    }
   }
 }
 ```